ahsumon85/advance-spring-boot-microservice/README.md

 **Next, we containerize this application by adding a `Dockerfile`:**

 See the `Dockerfile` at the root of the project?
-We only need this `Dockerfile` text file to dockerize the Spring Boot application:
+We only need this `Dockerfile` text file to dockerize the Spring Boot application. now we will cover the two most commonly used approaches:

+- **Dockerfile** – Specifying a file that contains native Docker commands to build the image
+- **Maven** – Using a Maven plugin to build the image

 Below we create simple `Dockerfile` under the project like as: